Calculating microgreen seed density might be the most challenging part of growing microgreens.

-If you're using your trays, this article will explain how you can calculate the number of Home Microgreen seed packets you need to grow perfect microgreens.
+If you’re using your trays, this article will explain how to calculate the number of Home Microgreen seed packets you need to grow perfect microgreens.

 We’ve added a new calculator!
 BUT, this article still has a lot of great information that explains the Home Microgreen method so please read on.
 Below is a button that will take you to the new article.

 As I said, you can throw any amount of microgreen seed on a soil mix, and microgreens will grow.

 FREE Home Microgreens Grow course that teaches you the basics of growing microgreens in your home!
 There are 12 video lessons (over 120 minutes), downloads, and more written information and tips!

 I’ll write an article on this topic soon.
 But let me quickly touch on the reasons as I think it’s important to state why Home Microgreens takes the time to grow out microgreens and find the correct microgreen seed density.

 Low & High Seed Density

 Briefly, too low a seeding density wastes your time, electricity, and a lot of your soil volume.
 This isn’t efficient, and it costs you money.

 Too high a seed density causes crowding when the plants grow, stunting them and giving you less plant mass than planting fewer seeds.
 The crowded young plants also won’t receive as much light causing them to be less nutritious.

 Lastly, crowded plants cause poor air circulation increasing the risk of fungal disease.